jurihock/stftPitchShift/README.md

 Both programs C++ and Python provides a similar set of command line arguments:

 ```
 -h  --help       print this help
     --version    print version number

 -i  --input      input .wav file name
 -o  --output     output .wav file name

 -p  --pitch      fractional pitch shifting factors separated by comma
                  (default 1.0)

--f  --formant  optional formant lifter quefrency in milliseconds
+-q  --quefrency  optional formant lifter quefrency in milliseconds
                  (default 0.0)

 -w  --window     sfft window size
                  (default 1024)

 -v  --overlap    stft window overlap
                  (default 32)

 -d  --debug      plot spectrograms before and after processing
                  (only available in the Python version)

     --smb        enable original smb algorithm
                  (only available in the C++ version)
 ```

 To apply multiple pitch shifts at once, separate each factor by a comma, e.g. `-p 0.5,1,2`.

 To enable the formant preservation feature specify a suitable *quefrency* value in milliseconds.
-Depending on the source signal, begin with a small value like `-f 1`.
+Depending on the source signal, begin with a small value like `-q 1`.
 Generally, the *quefrency* value has to be smaller than the fundamental period, as reciprocal of the fundamental frequency, of the source signal.

 At the moment the formant preservation doesn't seem to work well along with the multi pitch shifting and smaller pitch shifting factors.
 Further investigation is therefore necessary...